 If you can’t find organically-grown herbs for your garden, it is completely possible to grow your own herbs from seed.
 Growing herbs from seed is a bit trickier and more time-intensive than buying starter plants, but it’s completely possible.

 Many seed companies offer organic seed, either available locally or available to order online.
-Organic herb seeds are available on Amazon, from SeedsNow, and from Botanical Interests.
+Organic herb seeds are available online and in most garden centres.
+You can also try your local seed swap!
 If you do choose to grow your herbs from seed, use these seed-starting instructions to grow your seeds into healthy seedlings.

 Herb Garden Soil For Organic Herbs